What is a Budget?

 A budget is only an estimation based on a number of assumptions.
 Its main aim is to provide a ballpark number.
 The management then strives to operate within those boundaries.
 Deviations in actual results are inevitable.
 It is, therefore, necessary to trace them.
 Variance analysis and reconciliation of actual and budgeted figures are necessary to bridge the gap in operations.
 The results of such variance study provide valuable insights into the operational aspects, thus uncovering areas for improvement.

 Let us go through a few types of variances:

 Measures the impact on total material cost due to the difference in actual quantity and cost of materials consumed.

 Measures the impact on total labor cost caused by changes in the labor mix, wages, and actual hours from the budget.

 Sales Price Variance

-Measures the impact on revenue caused by actual selling price differing from budgeted selling price.
-It is measured by tweaking the prices and referring to actual quantity sold.
+Measures the impact on revenue caused by actual selling price differing from the budgeted selling price.
+It is measured by tweaking the prices and referring to the actual quantity sold.

 =Actual Sales-Budgeted Sales

 The following example provides a brief understanding of the concepts of variance analysis: